Many forms of financial aid are available

 Some financial aid is available directly from the

 osteopathic organizations offer scholarships or

 loans to students.
 Osteopathic medical students

-also are eligible for a number of federal loan
+also are eligible for many federal loan

 programs.
 Financial aid officers at colleges of

-osteopathic medicine (COMs) will have more information.
+osteopathic medicine will have more information.

 Many private scholarships have a “financial need” requirement.
 In most instances, students will need to file a Free Application for Federal Student Aid (FAFSA) with the government so that their need can be determined.